Table of Contents

 I would usually run 6 times a week and lift 3 times a week.
-Monday, Wednesday, and Saturday are mostly long sprint run and some days are short sprints.
+Monday, Wednesday, and Saturday are mostly long sprint runs and some days are short sprints.

-PJ: Well…I eat a lot of rice. haha.
-I actually eat whatever that is healthy.
-I don’t really have a special diet, like a routine.
+PJ: Well,…I eat a lot of rice.
+Haha.
+Actually, I eat whatever is healthy.
+I don’t have a special diet, like a routine.

-PA: By Chocolate milk do you mean whey protein?
+PA: By Chocolate milk, do you mean whey protein?

 PJ: No chocolate milk.
-I don’t drink Whey Protein
+I don’t drink Whey Protein.

-PA: I heard you are very fond of Filipino food in particular Lumpia?
+PA: I heard you are very fond of Filipino food, in particular Lumpia.

 PA: I guess you will feel right at home in the Philippines then.

-PA: Ok next these are the questions from Yell Carreon the Pinoy Miler himself which he gave me to ask.
+PA: Ok, next, these are the questions from Yell Carreon, the Pinoy Miler himself, which he gave me to ask.

 PA: Among your medals so far, what’s the one closest to your heart?

-PJ: ok hmmm that one is difficult.
+PJ: ok, hmmm, that one is difficult.